 Center for Economic Analysis

-Christian Leuz, Economic Advisor, will help develop analyses and metrics to evaluate the impact and effectiveness of PCAOB program areas, including standard setting, inspections and other oversight activities.
+Christian Leuz, Ph.D., economic advisor, will help develop analyses and metrics to evaluate the impact and effectiveness of PCAOB program areas, including standard setting, inspections, and other oversight activities.
 He is currently the Joseph Sondheimer Professor of International Economics, Finance and Accounting at the University of Chicago Booth School of Business.

-Professor Leuz earned a B.A. in business economics from Goethe Universität in Germany and a M.S. in finance and management from the University of Wisconsin.
+Leuz earned a B.A. in business economics from Goethe Universität in Germany and an M.S. in finance and management from the University of Wisconsin.
 He also received a Ph.D., summa cum laude, and a postdoctoral degree from Goethe Universität.

 His publications and academic work are listed here.